Poseokjeong

-During banquets in the last days of the Unified Silla kingdom, the king's official and noble guests would engage in winding stream parties, sitting along the watercourse, chatting and reciting poetry, engaged in drinking games.
-One of the guests would start by enunciating a line of poetry, challenge one of the other guests to compose an appropriate second line while floating of cup wine in the water.
-Due to the variety of curves in the channel, the speed the wine cups transversed the course was influenced by the shape of the cup, rate of the water flow and the level of the wine in the cup.
-Should the cup of wine reach the guest before he could submit a suitable subsequent line he must consume that entire cup of wine and try again, and again, until the task was accomplished.
+During banquets in the last days of the Unified Silla kingdom, the king's official and noble guests would engage in winding stream parties.
+These involved sitting along the watercourse, chatting, reciting poetry and engaging in drinking games.
+In one particular game, one of the guests would enunciate a line of poetry, challenge one of the other guests to compose an appropriate second line while the first floated a cup of wine in the water.
+Should the cup of wine reach the guest before he submitted a suitable verse, he would consume the entire cup of wine.
+He would then try to compose the poetry before receiving a glass again— should he fail again, he would continue repeating the process until a verse was produced.
+Due to the variety of curves in the channel, the speed at which the wine cups transversed the course would vary based on the shape of the cup, rate of the water flow and amount of wine in the cup.

-The site has an area of 7,432 m²/4.6 mi².
+The site has an area of 7,432 m2/4.6 mi2.
 There are no records of when Poseokjeong was built, but the stone channel is known to have been created in the time of Unified Silla.
 It was designated as historic site No.1 in 1963.
 Poseokjeong is named after the abalone-shaped water feature.
 The feature itself is about 10.3 m/11.2 yd in length and 5 m/5.4 yd in width, and consists of 63 blocks of granite.
 These blocks are on average 26 cm/10.2 in deep and 35 cm/13.8 in wide.
 Zelkova, pine and bamboo trees preserve a calm atmosphere at Poseokjeong today, but the garden was tended differently at the time.
 Some of the trees are several hundred years old.

-When still in use, the watercourse is thought to have used water from the nearby stream in the Namsan valley.
+When in use, the watercourse was thought to have used water from the nearby stream in the Namsan valley.
 The water of the Namsan valley was appreciated by the Silla people for its purity and cleanliness.
-A stone turtle once spewed the water, but this feature does not remain today.
+A stone statue of a turtle once spewed water into the channel, but this feature is no longer present.

-A legend is linked with Poseokjeong.
+A legend is linked to Poseokjeong.
 According to this legend, the spirit of Namsan attended a party of king Heong-gang Wang.
 The king danced after the god, which according to the legend started a Silla dance known as eomu sansinmu (King Dances, God Dances).

-King Gyeong-ae Wang (924-927) was killed at Poseokjeong, while indulging in his pleasures here, by Gyeonhwon of later Baekje.
+King Gyeongae of Silla (r.
+924-927) was killed at Poseokjeong, while indulging in his pleasures here, by King Kyŏn Hwŏn of Later Baekje.
 For that reason Poseokjeong stands symbolically for the demise of the Silla kingdom.